PHI-Case-Studies/Case-Study-Development-Guide/01 Contributing.md

 There are two teams potential contributors can join.
 Members can join either or both teams.

-1. Case Writers
+1. Case Writers: Become members of case writing projects and contribute to case writing.

-2. Case Users:
+2. Case Users: Download cases, use them, and provide feedback for case improvement.

+3. Case Quality Assurance: Review cases, check cases for content quality, implement suggestions for improvement.